migueravila/Bento/README.md

 </p>

 Change the link in the `href` property with the link you want.
 (The `target="blank"` makes the link to open a new tab with the link you choose).
-The Project uses `https://feathericons.com/` for the icons, and you can change them in the `data-feather=""` property with the name of the icon.
+The Project uses [Feather icons](https://feathericons.com/) for the icons, and you can change them in the `data-feather=""` property with the name of the icon.

 #### Colors